 Common Exclusions and Things to Keep in Mind

 In addition to the category exclusions, there are a few things that won’t necessarily receive full coverage in the event of a burglary.
 Unfortunately, your coverage may be limited if the company determines that the crime was at least partially your fault.
 For example, leaving the door unlocked or the bicycle unlatched may signify negligence on your part, and you may not receive much sympathy (or money).

 You’ll also need to file a police report immediately.
 Your insurance company may ask for a copy of the report, but at the very least, it increases the chance you’ll see your possessions again.

 Even if your claim was approved, you probably won’t receive what you paid originally.
 A laptop that cost $800 two years ago will not fetch that much now, nor will it receive a $800 reimbursement.
 Insurance companies decide how much they’ll reimburse you based on the current retail price, minus any damages and use that might have occurred in the meantime.

-Your insurance company may also not cover your losses if a third party was involved, such as a contractor working in the home or staff at an airport.
+Your insurance company may also not cover your losses if a third party is involved, such as a contractor working in the home or staff at an airport.